Earthfiredrake/SWL-GlitterGone/README.md

 ## Details

 + Requires agent interface to be opened before taking effect, so may or may not apply to an agent dossier from the inventory
++ May also fail to apply if the agent interface is open on launch, until interface is closed and reopened
 + Mini-mod: Doesn't bother with my framework library, so doesn't support the general features that provides, also has no settings

 Defect reports are always welcome.
 The forum post is the ideal place to leave a message, but I also track the CurseForge comments and GitHub's issue tracker.
 For little things or quick troubleshooting flag me down in discord (@Peloprata on the official server's #modding channel) or look for me in game (often lurking in #Sanctuary).